 On the 3rd of February 2011, representatives of the 17 partner nations backing the European Spallation Source gathered at the Swedish Embassy in Paris.
 A Memorandum of Understanding was signed, codifying three established principles upon which the project could proceed as expected: an acceptance of Lund, Sweden, as the site for ESS; an agreement to collectively proceed with the Design Update for the facility; and an understanding that best efforts would be made by all parties to begin construction within a reasonable time frame.
-With the completion of the Technical Design Report imminent, and construction expected to begin in Lund in 2013, the two years following this meeting have established the strongest foundation yet for the project’s continued success.
+With the technical design and specifications established and construction of the facility in Lund well underway, ESS and its Partners know what needs to be done to bring the vision into reality.
 The way forward, however, was not always as clear as it stands today.

 Neutron science traces its origins to the post-World War II experiments of Clifford Shull and Ernest Wollan at the Oak Ridge National Laboratory in Tennessee, and the concurrent work of Bertram Brockhouse at the Chalk River Nuclear Laboratory in Ontario, Canada.
 These physicists first discovered the potential of neutrons to produce indirect images of molecular structures, a discovery the broader implications of which were not fully recognized for half a century, when, in 1994, Shull and Brockhouse were awarded the Nobel Prize.
 Many in the scientific community, however, understood quite well the potential of these discoveries, and worked collectively through the 50s and 60s to make best use of them.

 Neutron science was consolidated on a large scale with the construction of the world’s first major neutron source in Grenoble, France.
 The Institut Laue-Langevin (ILL), as the facility was christened, began producing neutrons, via nuclear fission reactions, for the specific purpose of neutron imaging in 1971.
 The European community of neutron scientists was born.